-In accordance with point 3.2 of Annex II, NSAs shall include in performance plans information concerning the main measures put in place at national or FAB level with a view to achieving the performance targets set in the four KPAs.
-The measures shall be presented separately for each KPI.
+In accordance with point 3.2 of Annex II of Implementing Regulation (EU) 2019/317, the draft performance plans have to include adequate information concerning the main measures put in place at national or FAB level with a view to achieving the performance targets set in the four KPAs.
+In respect of the draft RP3 performance plans, NSA are advise to present the measures separately for each KPI in the relevant tabs.

 The measures should include (but not be limited to) operational, technological, organisational and/or financial measures.
 As far as possible, the estimated impact of the planned measures should be quantified in order to highlight their contribution to the achievement of the relevant targets.
 NSAs should also indicate the planned timeline for the implementation of each measure.
 Measures already initiated in the previous reference period, and which will continue to have a material impact on ANS performance in the reference period covered by the performance plan, should also be outlined.
 The information should include updated benefit estimates (including based on early deployments).
-Detailed descriptions and justifications of those measures may be annexed to the performance plan.
+Detailed descriptions and justifications of those measures may be annexed to the draft performance plan.